June 8, 2018 Hasidic tours for German tourists

 We have had some interesting experiences.

-And it’s been an interesting experience to me.
+And it’s been an interesting experience for me.
 Especially because they are the one group that, ironically, can understand when I speak in my secret language, Yiddish.

 We once went into a pastry shop to get some treats.
 I told all the folks to choose two pastries, on me.
 A Hasidic man came in and looked.
 I realized he was listening to the foreign speakers, listening to their language.